RollingPlain/ALMFnet/README.md

 ```
 ## Any Question

-If you have any questions about the code, please feel free to raise them in [Issues](https://github.com/RollingPlain/ALMFnet/issues) or email [Guanyao Wu](rollingplainko@gmail.com).
+If you have any questions or concerns regarding the code, please feel free to raise them in [Issues](https://github.com/RollingPlain/ALMFnet/issues) or email [Guanyao Wu](rollingplainko@gmail.com).